kevincoakley/DSE-Admin/aws_accounts/README.md

     1. Name: Cohort# Group#
     2. Email: username+cohort#group#@eng.ucsd.edu
     3. IAM Role: OrganizationAccountAccessRole
-4. Wait for AWS account creation email to be sent, reset the Master Password if necessary
+4. Wait for AWS account creation email to be sent.
+Once the account has been created, sign into the new account using root credentials (use the email that was used in account creation).
+Reset the Master Password if necessary
 5. Create an Admin IAM user with the usename dse-admin and a group with the name administrators with full admin access
     1. Give user both programmatic and console access
 6. Change the IAM users sign-in link to cohort#group#